<h1>Abebe Bikila Day International Peace Marathon & Half</h1>

 for 1st, 2nd, 3rd M/F overall and in 10-year age groups 19 & under, 20-29, 30-39, 40-49, 50-59, 60-69, 70 & over

-• $100 cash award to anyone who completes all three SHF half or full marathons in 2024 - May 4, September 14, and October 19
+• $100 cash award to everyone who completes all three SHF half or full marathons in 2025 - May 3, September 6, and October 18

 • We are proud to support: